jxcore/jxcore/docs/plain/jxcore-feature-multithreading.markdown

 ### Multithreading from the command line

-The first and the easiest is just to use `mt` or `mt-keep` option in the command-line for jx:
+The first and the easiest one is just to use `mt` or `mt-keep` option in the command-line for jx:

     > jx mt-keep:4 easy1.js